More results...

 Figure 1

-Back at Classter fill in the Token field with the copied Token (Figure 2) after following the steps according to Integrating with Moodle (Configuration Settings).
+Back at Classter fill in the Token field with the copied Token (Figure 2) after following the steps according to Integrating with Moodle (Configuration Settings) section of this article.

 Figure 2